3 min read

 Why delegation is hard

 For many of us, that's easier said than done.
-Chances are, you have been promoted for your expertise and problem-solving ability - which has become a huge part of your identity.
+Chances are, you have been promoted for your expertise and problem-solving ability - which has become a massive part of your identity.

 In Beyond Collaboration Overload, Rob Cross discusses "identity triggers."
 He argues that many of us feel the urge to intervene when we shouldn't, with the desire to help and prove our worth.